lorenzo-stoakes/linux-vm-notes/funcs.md

 `pte_t pte_clear_flags(pte_t pte, pteval_t clear)`

-[pte_clear_flags()][pte_clear_flags] returns a new [pte_t][pte_t] which is identical to the specified PTE except for the specified `clear` field whose bitfield is cleared in the returned PTE's flag bitfield.
+[pte_clear_flags()][pte_clear_flags] returns a new [pte_t][pte_t] which is identical to the specified PTE entry except for the specified `clear` field whose bitfield is cleared in the returned PTE entry's flag bitfield.

 No checks are performed to ensure `clear` is valid and limited only to available flag bits, so incorrect use of this function could result in an invalid return